Vision & Mission

 Return guides and interns can log into your LAP account ( Link ) to re-enroll.

-More information can be found here – Link.
+More information on the Licensure Assistance Program can be found here – Link.

 “Mentoring is a great way to give back to the engineering community and to continue to stay connected with another generation of engineers.
 The learning and sharing goes both ways, and was an extremely positive experience.” — Lisa Nicol (P.Eng, Mentor, 2012)